JudicialCouncilOfCalifornia/trialcourt/docs/drupal_caching.md

  - The global Cache-Control: max-age header of the page response.
  - The CDN and Varnish will serve cached pages until that global max-age expires, regardless of per-node cache metadata.

-**Result:** The shortest refresh interval is the global max-age — you cannot force per-node TTLs through CDN + Big Pipe.
+**Result:** The shortest refresh interval is the global max-age — you cannot force per-node TTLs through CDN.

-**Option:** Disable Big Pipe.
-Without Big Pipe, the node's max-age will bubble up to the page cache level and the lowest max-age value of all bubbled render arrays will dictate the page max-age for the Cache Control header.
-Thus, making the page expire at the lower max-age of either the node render array, or the global max-age, for example.
-If there is anything else rendered on the page with an even lower max-age, that will set the max-age in the CDN.
+max-age bubbling issues are still being debated in core https://www.drupal.org/project/drupal/issues/2352009

 ## Summary

- - Granular node TTLs don’t reach the CDN with Big Pipe.
+ - Granular node TTLs don’t reach the CDN.
  - All content respects the global page max-age.
  - Workarounds:
    - Manually purge CDN/Varnish when specific content updates.
    - Lower the global max-age (with performance tradeoffs).
    - Use surrogate keys or cache tags with explicit invalidations if supported by your CDN.

+None of these workarounds are useful if you're trying to invalidate a sub-component based on max-age, they only work with cache tags or when the component is updated in Drupal.

 ## Testing and Debugging Tools